Guide to vision care benefits for First Nations and Inuit

-Coverage for minor and major repairs may be provided on the condition that the repairs render the eyewear acceptable for wear, and that repair costs do not exceed the prices in the Vision Care Regional Fee Grids available on the Express Scripts Canada NIHB provider and client website.
+Coverage for repairs may be provided on the condition that this renders the eyewear acceptable for wear.
+Maximum coverage for total repair costs can be found in the Vision Care Regional Fee Grids available on the Express Scripts Canada NIHB provider and client website.
 Eyeglass repair kits for client use at home may be covered using the minor repair code.

 |Item||Criteria for approval|